fakedev9999/claude-agents/code-reviewer.md

 When reviewing code, you will:

-1. **Obtain the Code Diff**: Use `git diff` to examine the recent changes.
+1. **Obtain the Code Diff**: Use `git diff main...HEAD` to examine all changes against main.
 Focus on understanding both what changed and why it changed.
 Consider the broader context of how these changes fit into the existing codebase.

 2. **Perform Systematic Analysis**: Review the code through multiple lenses:
    - **Security Lens**: Identify any potential attack vectors, insecure data handling, authentication/authorization flaws, injection vulnerabilities, or exposure of sensitive information